elinelievrard/Smart_Material_Bridge/README.md

 # Smart Material Bridge

 A Blender add-on that automates the full pipeline from mesh baking to final textured asset, bridging Blender and Adobe Substance 3D Painter in a single click.
-Handy to simply apply smart materials to your blender meshes.
+Handy to apply smart materials to your blender meshes.
 Afterwards you can adjust in Substance Painter with the baking and applying already done.

 ## Requirements